-Prerequisite: Students should first take BUD 501 Mind & Its World 1 and BUD 502 Clear Thinking.
+Special note for SPOC students: Nitartha recommends first taking BUD 501 Mind & Its World 1 and BUD 502 Clear Thinking.
 These classes are always taught together as a pair during inclass programs, and it is recommended that online students take them concurrently as well, since Mind & Its World 1 uses the methods of analysis and concepts taught in Clear Thinking.
 After that, we recommend that students take the three remaining courses in sequential order, but they may take them in any order if that is better for their schedules, especially if they are mixing inclass and online courses.
 The Mind & Its World 2-4 courses also use the methods and concepts of Clear Thinking, thus it is important to complete Clear Thinking before taking Mind & Its World 2-4 if one took Mind & Its World 1 without Clear Thinking.

 - Root text: Classifications of Mind, (Lorik), by Khenpo Tsultrim Gyamtso Rinpoche, Nitartha Institute Publications

 - Root text: Collected Topics (Düdra), by Acharya Lama Tenpa Gyaltsen, Nitartha Institute Publications

 - Mind & Its World 2 Sourcebook, Nitartha Institute Publications